 James Herr is a Senior Director with Alvarez & Marsal Valuation Services in Houston, specializing in the fair value of businesses, intangible assets, and financial instruments for international and domestic financial and tax reporting.
 He has performed hundreds of consulting and valuation engagements, including fairness opinions, financial modeling, consulting on business transactions, and litigation consulting.
 He has two financial master’s degrees and is both a certified American Senior Appraiser and a CFA charter holder.

 Marcie Jastrow is an industry veteran with over 20 years in the Entertainment business.
-Currently the SVP of Immersive Media at Technicolor, as well as the Head of the Technicolor Experience Center (TEC), Marcie is dedicated to bringing artists, technologists, and partners together to build the future of immersive media.
-Since the opening of the TEC in July 2016, Marcie has consulted on many immersive projects and has provided her insights in dozens of interviews, published articles, and speaking engagements.
+Currently, Marcie is the Chief Marketing Officer at Evercast, a company that provides a real-time creative collaboration tool.
+Prior to that, she was the SVP of Immersive Media at Technicolor, as well as the Head of the Technicolor Experience Center (TEC), where she was dedicated to bringing artists, technologists, and partners together to build the future of immersive media.

 CEO & Founder, Open Health Network